 UCSF is the only campus in the 10-campus University of California system devoted exclusively to the health sciences.
 It is also the only UC campus whose educational programs are strictly graduate-level.

-Sam Hawgood, MBBS, has been interim chancellor since April 2014.
+Sam Hawgood, MBBS, has been chancellor since July 2014.
 A renowned neonatologist, he also has served as dean of the UCSF School of Medicine since 2009 and was named interim chancellor in April 2014.